Threatonomics

 Our holistic solution helped this client quickly respond to both incidents, mitigating potential losses and minimizing incident response costs.
 This is a direct result of the holistic response strategies Resilience provided that allowed the client to recover without losing private data, making an extortion payment, or experiencing significant business interruption.

-Insurance alone is not enough to build a Cyber Resilient environment.
+Insurance alone is not enough to build a Cyber Resilient environment

 While incredibly valuable in recovering financial losses after an event, insurance does not function to prevent an incident from occurring in the first place.
 The Resilience Solution contains security visibility, cyber risk quantification, and insurance working together in an integrated manner.
 This approach helps clients deal with cyber as both a technical and a financial challenge.
 Our solution achieves this through five key integrated benefits that work to break down silos across leadership and establish a business environment that can withstand a cyber incident.

-• Financially-Proven AI Platform: We offer a continuous learning system that creates clarity from cybersecurity visibility.
+• Finanically-Proven AI Platform: We offer a continuous learning system that creates clarity from cybersecurity visibility.
 Our platform uses machine learning technology and AI to power our cyber risk models, helping leadership make confident and financially backed decisions around exposures and controls.

 • Human-in-the-Loop Partnership: Our team provides expertise to guide, validate, and augment your cyber risk team.
-Unlike most solutions, we apply real-world tactical knowledge to contextualize, prioritize, and implement security controls specific to our clients’ unique environment and risk exposure.
+Unlike most solutions, we apply real-world tactical knowledge to contextualize, prioritize, and implement security controls specific to our client’s unique environment and risk exposure.

 • Quantified Action Plan: We provide prioritization and context for faster and better decision-making.
 Using data provided by our AI platform, we help our clients design a peril-based investment plan based on their risk profile and our proprietary cyber risk quantification models.